octobercms/docs/setup-configuration.md

 1. Values in the **config** PHP files

 > **Important**: Never commit your `.env` file to source control because this would be a security risk in the event an intruder gains access to your source control repository, since any sensitive credentials would get exposed.

+<a name="specific-environment-files"></a>
+## Specific Environment Files

+In rare cases you may need to load different `.env` files for the same codebase, such as local, staging and production.
+The current application environment detection can be overridden by a server-level `APP_ENV` environment variable.

+    SetEnv APP_ENV "staging"

+The above example sets the `APP_ENV` value to **staging** will therefore attempt to load values from the `.env.staging` file instead.

 <a name="app-configuration"></a>
 ## Application Configuration